 in Padua, Italy, at RoboCup

 2004 in Lisbon, Portugal, and a second place at RoboCup 2005 in Osaka.
 In 2006 the NUbots became world champions in the RoboCup Four-Legged League at RoboCup 2006 in Bremen, Germany.
 Historically the year 2006 marked 50 years of artificial intelligence research and about 10 year since the idea of RoboCup was conceived.
 With the announcement of the end of the production of the AIBO ers-7 robot early in 2006 the year 2006 can be regarded as the peak of the four-legged league competition with AIBO robots.
-After 2006 the focus of attention shifted to alternative robot platforms such as the robot bear and finally the Nao robots which got selected as the new standard platform.
+After 2006 the focus of attention shifted to alternative robot platforms such as the robot bear and finally Humanoid robots.